lutang123/Exploring-Weather-Trends/README.md

 # Exploring-Weather-Trends

-A complete Data Analysis Project from Accessing data with SQL to using Panda, Matplotlib and Seaborn to analyze and visualize data.
+This Data Analysis Project extracted data with SQL and loaded into Jupyter notebook.

-Highlight of the project is to use pandas to calculate moving average for time series data.
+Highlight of the project is to use pandas to calculate moving average for time series data and visualize the weather trend over time

 This project is created by Lu Tang